stast1/hassio-bluetti-bt/README.md

 ### Available controls:
 If enabled in the Integration options (you need to reload the integration if you change this option):
 AC and DC outputs

+## Reliable BLE connection

+Home Assistant emits a warning if `BleakClient.connect()` is called directly:

+"BleakClient.connect() called without bleak-retry-connector.
+For reliable connection establishment, use bleak_retry_connector.establish_connection()."

+This integration now uses `bleak-retry-connector` to establish BLE connections with retry and service cache.
+This reduces transient connection failures and improves stability.